-- 1. When completing applications request transcript and supporting documents be sent at least one week before the deadline.
-This can include essays, letters of recommendations, etc. Guidance Department will not guarantee meeting college deadlines for applications submitted late. - 2.
-Applications are not complete without a high school transcript.
+- Applications are not complete without a high school transcript.
 Students' transcripts are sent through MaiaLearning.
-Students need to let their school counselor know when they applied to a college and need their transcript sent. - 3.
-Students requesting letters of recommendation should request the letter at least TWO WEEKS in advance and supply the recommender with a resume. - 4.
-Final transcripts will be sent to the college that the student will attend.
+Students will complete an online transcript request to let their school counselor know when they applied to a college and need their transcript sent.
+The Guidance Department will not guarantee meeting college deadlines for applications or requests submitted late. - Students requesting letters of recommendation should request the letter at least TWO WEEKS in advance and supply the recommender with a resume. - Final transcripts will be sent to the college that the student will attend.
 FINAL TRANSCRIPT REQUESTS will be given to seniors during graduation practice.
 Remember, college admissions representatives review all senior year grades very carefully.